viktorgusev1984/review-kit/review-driven.md

 - **Integration Over Isolation**: Test in real environments, not artificial ones
 - **Modularity Over Monoliths**: Every feature is a library with clear boundaries

-By embedding these principles into the specification and planning process, SDD ensures that generated code isn't just functional—it's maintainable, testable, and architecturally sound.
+By embedding these principles into the specification and planning process, RDD ensures that generated code isn't just functional—it's maintainable, testable, and architecturally sound.
 The constitution transforms AI from a code generator into an architectural partner that respects and reinforces system design principles.

 ## The Transformation

 This isn't about replacing developers or automating creativity.
 It's about amplifying human capability by automating mechanical translation.
 It's about creating a tight feedback loop where specifications, research, and code evolve together, each iteration bringing deeper understanding and better alignment between intent and implementation.

 Software development needs better tools for maintaining alignment between intent and implementation.
-SDD provides the methodology for achieving this alignment through executable specifications that generate code rather than merely guiding it.
+RDD provides the methodology for achieving this alignment through executable specifications that generate code rather than merely guiding it.